This article has links to products and services we love, which we may make commission from.

 The following road trip packing list essentials will ensure that your next road adventure is safe, manageable and fun.
 You just can’t beat hitting the open road with friends and family to explore the outdoors and towns and cities along the way.
 Although the most popular time to do so, planning a road trip doesn’t have to be confined to the summer months if you are correctly equipped!

-Whether you are heading abroad, crossing States or taking a staycation this ultimate road trip packing list will have your cruising covered in comfort.
+Whether you are heading abroad, crossing States or taking a staycation this ultimate road trip packing guide will have your cruising covered in comfort.
 Continue reading for tips on clothing items to handy electronics, games to keep entertained and easy road trip hacks.
-Don’t miss our free road trip checking list below and tips on the popular topic of what to bring on a winter road trip too.
+Don’t miss our free road trip check list below and tips on the popular topic of what to bring on a winter road trip too.

 Road Trip Packing List

 Here’s an overview of a road trip checklist which we then go into detail about each item below so keep reading to find out why we recommend them.

 - Car documents.

 - Car audit (wheels, brakes, oil, water, gas).

 - Car phone holder.

 - Day bag.